-Apple sauce is a quick and easy homemade baby food that Everett loves.
-You can make this homemade apple sauce in just about 5 minutes and it’s made with no additional sweeteners- just pure organic apples.
+Apple sauce is a quick and easy homemade baby food that most all babies love.
+You can make this homemade baby apple sauce in just about 5 minutes and it’s made with no additional sweeteners- just pure organic apples.
 I tasted it for myself (more than just a taste actually) and it’s perfectly flavorful and sweet!

 - use organic because apples are one of the top most pesticide and hormone contaminated produce, not cool for growing babies and their development.

 - use as little time as you need to steam.
 You don’t want to burn flavor or the fruit.
 This ensures optimal nutrition and taste.